Aromatase: Aromatase excess syndrome

 A number of investigators have reported on a rather rare syndrome of excess aromatase activity.
 In boys, it creates gynecomastia, and in girls, precocious puberty and gigantomastia.
 In both sexes, early epiphyseal closure leads to short stature.
 This condition is due to mutations in the CYP19A1 gene which encodes aromatase.
 It is inherited in an autosomal dominant fashion.
-It has been suggested that the pharaoh Akhenaten and other members of his family may have suffered from this disorder, but more recent genetic tests suggest otherwise.
+It has been suggested that the pharaoh Akhenaten and other members of his family may have had this disorder, but more recent genetic tests suggest otherwise.
 It is one of the causes of familial precocious puberty—a condition first described in 1937.

 Aromatase deficiency syndrome

-This syndrome is due to a mutation of gene CYP19 and inherited in an autosomal recessive way.
+This syndrome is due to a loss of function mutation within the CYP19A1 gene and is inherited in an autosomal recessive way.
 Accumulations of androgens during pregnancy may lead to virilization of a female at birth (males are not affected).
 Females will have primary amenorrhea.
-Individuals of both sexes will be tall, as lack of estrogen does not bring the epiphyseal lines to closure.
+Individuals of both sexes will be tall, as lack of estrogen prevents epiphyseal closure.

 Inhibition of aromatase

-The inhibition of aromatase can cause hypoestrogenism (low estrogen levels).
-The following natural products have been found to have inhibiting effects on aromatase.
+The following natural products have been found to have inhibiting effects on aromatase in vitro: